-Beinspired runs weekly general active Hatha-vinyasa yoga classes at St Martin's Community Centre (upstairs) and Cobo Community Centre.
+Beinspired runs weekly yoga classes in Guernsey (active Hatha-vinyasa) at St Martin's Community Centre (upstairs) and Cobo Community Centre.
 Beinspired also offers a weekly slow flow yoga class at St Martin's Parish Hall on a Sunday morning (ideal for complete beginners).
 You can view our monthly timetable below.
 We would ask that students turn up about 5 minutes before the start of the class to settle themselves.
 We also recommend not to eat 2 hours prior to class.
 Please leave your shoes either outside the room or to the side of the door - thank you!

 St Martin's Community Centre

 Cobo Community Centre

 All classes cost £12 drop-in for adults and £7 for students (teenagers and children), or you can buy a block of 5 tokens in advance for £50.
 Payment can be made by cash/cheque/online (please email Emma for banking details).